Bounds on the Jensen Gap, and Implications for Mean-Concentrated Distributions: Second Main Result: Lower bound

 Note that

 We therefore have

 Plugging into \eqref{eq:ineq-int}, we have

-\end{proof} Note that if we replace all $f(x)-f(\mu)$ with $f(\mu)-f(x)$, and at the same time replace $\jg$ with $-\jg$, \thmref{thm:main-result-lower} still holds.
-Also note that by replacing the Cauchy\textendash Schwarz inequality with H\"older's inequality in the proof of the above theorem, we can get a more general but less pleasing result: \begin{thm} The inequality \eqref{eq:cauchy-schwartz-lower-bound} in \thmref{thm:main-result-lower} can be replaced by the following inequality:
+\end{proof} Note that if we replace all $f(x)-f(\mu)$ with $f(\mu)-f(x)$, and at the same time replace $\jg$ with $-\jg$, Theorem \ref{thm:main-result-lower} still holds.
+Also note that by replacing the Cauchy\textendash Schwarz inequality with H\"older's inequality in the proof of the above theorem, we can get a more general but less pleasing result: \begin{theorem} The inequality \eqref{eq:cauchy-schwartz-lower-bound} in Theorem \ref{thm:main-result-lower} can be replaced by the following inequality:

-where $k\geq1$ is an integer, $q$ can be any positive factor of $\left(k+1\right)$ except $1$, and $p=\frac{q}{q-1}$. \end{thm} \begin{proof} Following the same steps as in the Cauchy\textendash Schwarz version, but this time introducing a new integral parameter $k\geq1$, and setting
+where $k\geq1$ is an integer, $q$ can be any positive factor of $\left(k+1\right)$ except $1$, and $p=\frac{q}{q-1}$. \end{theorem} \begin{proof} Following the same steps as in the Cauchy\textendash Schwarz version, but this time introducing a new integral parameter $k\geq1$, and setting

 and

 we have

 From H\"older's inequality, we know that